aranasoft/cobweb/src/entityframeworkcore/README.md

 Set to `false` to skip validation of foreign keys.
 Useful for platforms that do no use foreign keys.

+### ValidateNullabilityForTables

+Type: `boolean`<br>
+Default: `true`

+Set to `false` to skip validation of nullability on table columns.

+### ValidateNullabilityForViews

+Type: `boolean`<br>
+Default: `false`

+Set to `false` to skip validation of nullability on view columns.
+By default, many database platforms enable nullability on view columns regardless of nullability on the underlying table column.

+*This option is not applicable to Entity Framework Core 2.x or Aranasoft.Cobweb.EntityFrameworkCore.Validation 1.2x.x.*

 ## License

 Cobweb is copyright of Arana Software, released under the [BSD License](http://opensource.org/licenses/BSD-3-Clause).